 Access to Learning Fund

-The Access to Learning fund is in place to support students and parents, who are experiencing genuine and unavoidable financial difficulties and to enable student’s access to support to allow them to engage with activities, resources and opportunities that their family would struggle to finance.
+The Access to Learning fund is in place to support pupils and parents, who are experiencing genuine and unavoidable financial difficulties and to enable pupil’s access to support to allow them to engage with activities, resources and opportunities that their family would struggle to finance.

 Applications to the fund can be made by parents and carers by completing the Access to Learning application form.
 The fund is overseen by Mr John Barnes and Mrs Caroline Deadman and each application will be treated in the strictest confidence.